yujiangxie/QuadSEM/README.md

 While QuadSEM can be implemented in different computer languages or developed as a standalone software, we have chosen to leverage the SPECFEM2D framework for user convenience.
 Users only need to set four parameters in the Par_file for the new forward and adjoint simulations.
 The usage of other input parameters remains consistent with SPECFEM2D.

-For the elastic codes, please refer to QuadSEM2D_elastic.zip.
+For the elastic codes, please also refer to QuadSEM2D_elastic.zip in the master branch

 ====== QuadSEM-Q ======